bautiroalt/MCP-Server/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.

+**Copyright (c) 2024 Jatin Kumar - All Rights Reserved**

+This is free software licensed under GPL v3.
+You can redistribute it and/or modify it under the terms of the GNU GPL v3.
+Any derivative works must also be licensed under GPL v3.

+For the full license text, see the [LICENSE](LICENSE) file or visit https://www.gnu.org/licenses/gpl-3.0.en.html

 ## 🆘 Support